Nancy Snyder: Life and career

 She won Best Actress in the 1977-78 season in the annual awards given by the Outer Critics Circle for her role in Fifth of July.
 From 1978-1983, she was a regular on the ABC soap opera, One Life to Live, playing a hooker with a heart of gold, Katrina Karr.
 She appeared in the Lanford Wilson play, Angels Fall, in 1982, which was nominated for a Tony Award, and in Wilson's Book of Days at the Signature Theater in 2002.

 Personal life

-Schnetzer married Amy Ingersoll at the Swedenborgian Church in San Francisco, on November 24, 1976.
-They later divorced.

 Snyder met actor Stephen Schnetzer while they were both on One Life to Live (he played Marcello Salta).
 They were married on March 18, 1982 and had two sons.
 They are now divorced.
 Their younger son, Ben Schnetzer, is also an actor.